 - Check your focus regularly.
 It’s easy to bump it accidentally and not know.

 - Don’t use tape.
 It’s nearly impossible to put tape on your lens without moving it.
-If you want to focus stack, it’s just too much-unneeded work to be taping focus rings down.
+And if you want to focus stack, it’s just too much-unneeded work to be taping focus rings down.

 We’re on location, we have an exinteresting foreground chosen, and we know where Orion will move as the night proceeds.
 Our camera is on the tripod, our lens mounted, focused, and our menu settings have already been made at home.